xrdocs-staging/design/_blogs/2024-05-01-cst-routed-optical-3_0.md

 The ONS-QDD-OLS adds greater simplification to the network by eliminating the need for external amplifiers and multiplexers for deployments not requiring optical ROADM functionality.
 The QDD-OLS utilizes a single QSFP-DD port with two CS connectors.
-One connector represents both the COM and LINE side of the
+One connector represents the COM side connected to a multiplexer or directly to a DWDM transceiver, the line side connects to the outside plant fiber.

 The following highlights the capabilities of the QDD-OLS